moosesue/cryptography-writing/gcd-algorithm.md

 }
 ```

-Understanding GCD is foundational for algorithms in modern cryptography, including RSA and modular arithmetic.
+Understanding GCD is foundational for algorithms in modern cryptography.
+This concept forms the backbone of algorithms such as RSA, where modular arithmetic and prime factors are key.